Skip to main content

 Working silently alongside these hormonal systems is the lymphatic system, a vast and often underappreciated network of vessels and nodes.
 This system is your body’s dedicated drainage and purification network.
 It collects excess fluid, cellular waste, and other substances from the spaces between your cells and transports it away to be filtered and eventually removed from the body.

-Unlike the circulatory system, which has the heart as its central pump, the is passive.
+Unlike the circulatory system, which has the heart as its central pump, the lymphatic system is passive.
 Its function relies almost entirely on the mechanical action of your body in motion.
 The contraction of your muscles, the movement of your joints, and even deep breathing are what propel lymphatic fluid through its channels.

 When this system becomes sluggish due to inactivity, fluid can begin to pool in the tissues, compounding the effects of hormonal fluid retention.
 This is where the power of targeted exercise begins to reveal itself.
 Simple, intentional movement is the most direct way to activate this passive drainage system, providing a physical counter-pressure to the biochemical signals telling your body to hold onto fluid.